Top Graduate Degrees in Business (2021)

 University of North Carolina Kenan-Flagler Business School

-The MBA programs at UNC Kenan-Flagler are consistently ranked as some of the best in the world, and its online MBA was ranked best in the world for 2021 by US News and World Report.
+The MBA programs at UNC Kenan-Flagler are consistently ranked as some of the best in the world, and its AACSB-accredited online MBA was ranked best in the world for 2023 by US News and World Report.

-In addition to the core curriculum, candidates can select from over two dozen elective options and add a concentration in data analytics and decision-making, entrepreneurship, finance, marketing, or strategy and consulting.
-The program consists of 64 credits.
+In addition to the core curriculum, candidates can select from over two dozen elective options and add a concentration in data analytics and decision-making; entrepreneurship; finance; management and leadership; marketing; or strategy and consulting.
+The program consists of 62 credits and includes two in-person Summits.
+These two in-person Summits are immersive experiences held in cities around the world and on campus in Chapel Hill.

 • Location: Chapel Hill, NC